conarwelsh/nettuts-laravel4-and-backbone/README.md

 Just by carefully defining our MVC components, we orphaned all kinds of logic into no-man's land.
 This is where Repositories come in to fill the void.
 Repositories become the intermediary of the Controllers and Models.
 A typical request would be something like this:

-- Controller receives all required user input, and passes to the repository
+- Controller receives all user input, and passes to the repository
 - Repository does any "pre-gathering" actions such as validation of data, authorization, authentication, etc.  If these "pre-gathering" actions are successful, then the request is passed to the Model for processing.
-- The Model will process all of the data into the data-layer, and return the new state.
+- The Model will process all of the data into the data-layer, and return the current state.
-- Repository will handle any "post-gathering" routines and return the state to the controller
+- Repository will handle any "post-gathering" routines and return the current state to the controller
 - Controller will then create the appropriate view using the information provided by the repository.

 Our Repository ends up as flexible and organized as we have made our Controllers and Models, allowing us to reuse this in most parts of our system, as well as being able to swap it out for another implementation if needed.